brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 :::

-Lastly, still in [expr.const]{.sref}, reword immediate-escalation in terms of consteval-only values:
+Lastly, in [expr.const.imm]{.sref}, reword immediate-escalation in terms of consteval-only values:

 ::: std
-[23]{.pnum} An expression or conversion is in an _immediate function context_ if it is potentially evaluated and either:
+[1]{.pnum} An expression or conversion is in an _immediate function context_ if it is potentially evaluated and either:

 * [#.#]{.pnum} its innermost enclosing non-block scope is a function parameter scope of an immediate function,
 * [#.#]{.pnum} it is a subexpression of a manifestly constant-evaluated expression or conversion, or